 Smart Design also means designing structures to be energy efficient.
 Key to energy efficiency is passive solar design.
 By orienting the structure to face South, putting most of the windows on the south side, covered by long overhangs or awnings, providing thermal mass, and heavily insulating and sealing the building envelope, a building can be designed to basically heat and cool itself.
 This saves huge amounts of energy in heating and cooling costs, and also makes the building more comfortable to live in.
 These measures take little or no extra money to design and build, but they save a lot of money in the long run.

 Low water use is becoming more and more important, especially with the droughts of the last few years.
 It is pretty easy to make a home use less water without feeling like you are sacrificing.
 High efficiency dishwashers use a quarter of the water that older models used.
-We install .8g/flush toilets that have surprising flushing power and use half the water that todays “low flow” toilets use.
-There are many great shower heads and faucets that use 1.5g/m, almost half the water of conventional “low flow” fixtures, but it still feels like more water than you need.
+We install .8g/flush toilets that have surprising flushing power and use half the water that today’s “low flow” toilets use.
 It is easy to save water, it just takes a bit of extra effort to research and order the right products.

 Indoor air quality is another principle of green building.
 Since Americans spend more than 90 percent of their time indoors, it is important to choose building materials that will not harm the building occupants.
 Many products used in conventional building, such as vinyl, particle board, adhesives, and paints, contain toxic chemicals that pollute the indoor air for the life of the building, and lead to many terrible diseases and conditions.
 A few of the worst offenders, which continue to be used in almost every normal house, are vinyl chloride and urea formaldehyde.
-These two chemicals are listed as known carcinogens by the EPA, which means they are known to cause cancer, among many other bad health affects.
+These two chemicals are listed as known carcinogens by the EPA, which means they are known to cause cancer.
 They are often used in cheap building materials like vinyl flooring and particle board cabinets.
 But as they cause expensive and life threatening illnesses, these products are far from being inexpensive.
 We prefer solid plywood for cabinets instead of particle board, and hardwood flooring or tile instead of vinyl.
 All the major paint companies offer low and zero VOC paints.
 They cost about the same, perform about the same, and you can rest assured that you won’t be exposed to harmful chemicals as you sleep!
-If you build with us, we can help you avoid as many of these toxic chemicals as possible, which is not too hard these days since there is such an abundance of alternatives.
+If you build with us, we can help you avoid as many of these toxic chemicals as possible, which is not hard these days when alternative options are everywhere.

 Because every client has a budget, green building is ultimately a juggling act of where money can be saved and where a bit more should be spent to maximize function, comfort, aesthetics, durability, sustainability and payback on investment.
 As the industry continues to evolve, we do our best to stay up to date so that we can make these decisions with confidence.
 We are constantly reading, sharing information with others in our field, going to presentations and conferences, and learning from our own projects, so that we can build the best product: beautiful, comfortable, and functional homes and workplaces that are healthy and enjoyable to live in, and will be around for your great, great grandchildren to enjoy!